-A critical part of carrying out the social goals envisioned in the research process is to ensure project results are available for a broader audience, therefore, open science practices are also important parts of the social impact.
+A critical part of carrying out the social goals envisioned in the research process is to ensure project results are available for a broader audience.
+Therefore, open science practices are important parts of social impact.
 Survey results display that the most frequent selected category was open access publication (326 times, ~ 90 % of the survey respondents), followed by open access data (234 times).

 Following the dependence of social impact on the accessibility of results, [H] we assume that the number of open access practices tends to rise with higher levels of transdisciplinary experience.